cakephp/docs/en/appendices/orm-migration.rst

 focuses on relational data stores right now.
 In the future and through plugins we will add non relational stores like ElasticSearch and others.

-Design of the new ORM
+Design of the New ORM
 =====================

 The new ORM solves several problems by having more specialized and focused